Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 p.
 207: A tell-tale wisp of smoke floated over the western line of sandhills.
 Mary Ann and Sally were galvanized into activity.
 It was a telegram to say that Tommy, the Monkira horseboy, would be at the station camp that day.
 About four o’clock Tommy and Pituri Bob arrived.

 p.
 279: Small smoke clouds rose from the burning totems.
 The \textit{kobi} [medicine man] stared long at the curling wisps, seeking a trace of a face or some sign that would warn his tribe of those responsible for such evil.
-Slowly a mighty hunter took shape under his gaze.
-Goolburra! his opponent in hunting honours was responsible for the trouble.
+Slowly a mighty hunter took shape under his gaze---Goolburra!

 \item \cite{Duncan-Kemp:1952}

 p.
 11: Excitement ran high.
 The women scanned the western horizon for smoke signals, the bush telegraph which relays in some intricate secret code tribal news to the outside world.